istr-uc/MAST/docs/README.txt

                                     technique should only be used for very small examples; it does not take into account precedence relations, so its results
-                                    may or may not be the same as in the offset_based_approx_w_pr technique
+                                    may or may not better than in the offset_based_approx_w_pr technique.
+                                    For EDF processing resources it is not available and the offset_based_approx
+                                    analysis is used.

       input_file : needs to be defined using the Mast file format (text or XML)
       ----------   (see the Mast file format definition)